ayushagarwal138/foodly/README.md

 ### Restaurant
 - Manage restaurant profile and menu
+- Control menu item availability (in stock/out of stock)
+- Set and display quantity available for menu items
 - Receive and manage orders in real time
 - Update order status (New, Preparing, Out for Delivery, Delivered, Cancelled)
 - Chat with customers for support